Sweet Creations At Home With Miele: Valentine’s Day Desserts

 “Valentine’s Day is a fantastic day to show your loved one that you care, but it’s the little things throughout the year that make a difference too –things like a surprise chocolate fondant!” he added.

 Valentine’s Day falls on a Wednesday this year.
-Why not make this mid-week day memorable with a delicious dessert to show off your culinary expertise?
+Why not make this mid-week day memorable with delicious desserts to show off your culinary expertise?

 Love is in the kitchen.